excellalabs/intro-to-functional-scala/README.md

 }
 ```

-`scala.concurrent` brings in `Future` and the 2nd import brings in the default execution context.
+Importing `scala.concurrent` brings in `Future` and the 2nd import brings in the default execution context.

 The problems with this approach are nested callbacks are required when doing a subsequent action in the onComplete of the first, and that operation & result is limited within that scope.
 For these reasons, futures provide combinators such as `map`, which allow a more straightforward composition. `map` will produce a new future with the value mapped from the original when it's completed (not dissimilar to mapping collections).